benjymous/annotations/sandman/sandman.02.md

 - Tanaqui C. Weaver <cen@vax.oxford.ac.uk>
 - Much of the information on the Three Witches is liberally plagiarized from Alisa Kwitney's writing in _Who's Who_ #15 (1991).
 - Ralf Hildebrandt added lots more details and made some edits.
-- Richard Munn added the additional reference to the Gates of Horn and Ivory on p 21.
+- Richard Munn added some image references, noted the "Dreamtime/Dreaming" differences, and added the additional reference to the Gates of Horn and Ivory on p 21.